Aquaculture licensing in British Columbia

-Aquaculture Licensing in BC
+Aquaculture licensing in BC

-Fisheries and Oceans Canada (DFO) is responsible for issuing B.C. aquaculture licences for marine finfish, shellfish and freshwater (or land-based) operations.
-The Province of B.C. is responsible for licensing the commercial harvest of marine plants.
+Fisheries and Oceans Canada (DFO) is responsible for issuing BC aquaculture licences for marine finfish, shellfish and freshwater (or land-based) operations.
+The province of BC is responsible for licensing the commercial harvest of marine plants.

-In addition, DFO issues aquaculture licences for all salmon hatcheries in B.C.
+In addition, DFO issues aquaculture licences for all salmon hatcheries in BC.
 Salmon enhancement facilities include those that are federally operated as well as non-commercial production facilities operated by First Nations and community groups.

-Licences are issued for the operation of a specific aquaculture site and licence holders must apply for a renewal at the frequency specified in the Conditions of Licence.
+Licences are issued for the operation of a specific aquaculture site and licence holders must apply for a renewal at the frequency specified in the conditions of licence.
 Companies and organizations with multiple sites must obtain a separate licence for each site.

+Additional licences are required for specific activities that may be required to conduct aquaculture operations, such as imports and transfers of fish.
 The process to acquire an aquaculture licence and tenure (if required) can take one year or more.

 Most freshwater/land-based, marine finfish and shellfish aquaculture licences are issued for multiple years:

-- up to 9 years for freshwater/land-based;
+- up to 9 years for freshwater/land-based

-- up to 9 years for shellfish.
+- up to 9 years for shellfish

 Licence conditions set out the specific operational and reporting requirements to which licence holders must adhere in order to operate legally and be in compliance with the Fisheries Act and regulations.
 They contain provisions to ensure that aquaculture sites are operated in an environmentally sustainable manner that minimizes the risk to wild fish stocks and the marine resource.

-Specific Conditions of Licence have been developed for marine finfish sites, shellfish sites, freshwater commercial hatcheries, and other freshwater/land-based facilities to ensure each type of operation is appropriately regulated.
-Site-specific Conditions of Licence may also apply based on the geographic location, the species being cultivated and the facility type.
+Specific conditions of licence have been developed for marine finfish sites, shellfish sites, freshwater commercial hatcheries, and other freshwater/land-based facilities to ensure each type of operation is appropriately regulated.
+Site-specific conditions of licence may also apply based on the geographic location, the species being cultivated and the facility type.

 An operation may cultivate a number of different species at one site at various times and may be licensed for species not currently being grown.

-While licences for aquaculture operations in B.C. are issued by DFO, the provincial government and other federal departments also play a role in the licensing process.
-DFO, Transport Canada and the Province of B.C. share a single harmonized aquaculture application.
-The required forms for new sites, or amendments to existing sites for freshwater, shellfish or marine finfish aquaculture operations are available through FrontCounterBC or by calling toll free 1-877-855-3222.
+While licences for aquaculture operations in BC are issued by DFO, the provincial government and other federal departments also play a role in the licensing process.
+DFO, Transport Canada and the province of BC share a single harmonized aquaculture application.
+The required forms for new sites, or amendments to existing sites for freshwater, shellfish or marine finfish aquaculture operations, are available through FrontCounterBC or by calling toll free 1-877-855-3222.

 DFO's Siting Guidelines for Marine Finfish Aquaculture in British Columbia set out the issues related to siting that are considered during the review of applications for new facilities.
 The Department's goal is to locate aquaculture facilities in areas that are environmentally suitable to the support of farmed and wild fish health, while promoting an economically prosperous and socially sustainable industry.
 These guidelines also provide First Nations, industry, stakeholders and the public with more information and increased transparency regarding DFO's review process of such applications.